 I’ve been arguing repeatedly that trying to get the Viable System Model from overviews, introductions and writings based on or about it, can put the curious mind in a state of confusion or simply lead to wrong interpretations.
 The absolute minimum is reading at least once each of the three books explaining the model.
 But better twice.
 Why?
 There are at least two good reasons.
 The obvious one is to better understand some points and pay attention to others that have been probably missed during the first run.
 But there is also another reason.
 Books are of linear nature, and when tackling non-linear subjects, a second reading gives the chance to better interpret each part of the text when having in memory other parts which relate to it.

-Still, one of the things that are expected to be most helpful is in fact what brings about either confusion, aversion or misuse: the VSM diagrams.
-They clearly favour expected ease of understanding over rigour and yet in some important points they fail in both.
-Here is my short list of issues, followed by description of each:
+Still, one of the things that are expected to be most helpful is in fact, what brings about either confusion, aversion or misuse: the VSM diagrams.
+They clearly favour expected ease of understanding over rigour, and yet often they fail in both.
+Here is my short list of issues, followed by a description of each:

 - Representation of the channels

 - Confusion about operations and their direct management

 - Notation and labelling of systems

 - They show something between generic and example model

 Stafford Beer admitted several times in his books the “diagrammatic limitations” of the VSM representations.
 Some of the choices had to do with the limitation of the 2D representation and others, I guess, aimed to avoid clutter.
 Figure 26 of “The Heart of Enterprise” is a good example of both.
 It shows eleven loops but implies twenty-one: 3 between environment, operations and management, multiplied by 3 for the choice of showing three operations, then another 9 = 3×3 for loops between same-type elements and finally 3 more between operation management and the meta-system.